-Utility representatives have been engaged in the scoping process and indicated the existing systems on FBNA are in good shape and have capacity to support the new construction.
-Wherever possible, new utilities associated with the construction will tie into existing supporting infrastructure (i.e. lift stations, transformers, etc.).
-Utility additions and modifications will take into consideration current and surge demands and will have the capability to support future expansion requirements (HDR, 2020).
+Utility representatives have been engaged in the scoping process and indicated the existing systems on FBNA are in good working order and have capacity to support the new construction.
+Wherever possible, new utilities associated with the construction will tie into existing supporting infrastructure (i.e., lift stations, transformers, etc.).
+Utility additions and modifications will take into consideration current and surge demands and will have the capability to support future expansion requirements including the Proposed Action (HDR, 2020).